MJKWoolnough/ics/README.md

 type PropClass uint8
 ```

-PropClass defines the access classification for a calendar component
+PropClass defines the access classification for a calendar component.

 ```go
 const (